By Catia Malaquias

 - Effective individualised support measures are provided in environments that maximize academic and social development, consistent with the goal of full inclusion.”

-The Australian Government has endeavoured to discharge its obligations under Article 24 of the CRPD by imposing obligations on education providers (including private providers) to comply with the Disability Discrimination Act 1992 (Cth) and the Disability Standards for Education 2005 made under it.
+The Australian Government has endeavoured to discharge part of its obligations under Article 24 of the CRPD by imposing obligations on education providers (including private providers) to comply with the Disability Discrimination Act 1992 (Cth) and the Disability Standards for Education 2005 made under it.

 General Comment No. 4 has been the culmination of a near 2-year process involving the review of a draft General Comment and submissions from State Parties (including Australia), interested NGOs (including Children and Young People with Disability Australia), academics and disability advocates (including myself).